 STATE OF THE ART APPLIED BEHAVIOR ANALYSIS (ABA) SERVICES

-AccessAbilities, Inc. offers state of the art Applied Behavior Analysis (ABA) Services in Northwest Indiana, in both our Merrillville and Valparaiso locations.
+AccessAbilities, Inc. offers state of the art Applied Behavior Analysis (ABA) Services in Northwest Indiana, in our Merrillville location.
 We offer a variety of services for a variety of age groups and developmental disabilities.
 All services are developed and directed by a Board Certified Analyst and overseen by a Licensed Clinical Psychologist.